OmniX: From Unified Panoramic Generation and Perception to Graphics-Ready 3D Scenes: Method

 \subsection{Overview}

-We introduce OmniX, a versatile framework repurposing pre-trained 2D flow matching models~\citep{sd3,flow_matching} for panorama perception and generation (Sec.~\ref{sec:method_omnix}), which facilitates graphics-ready 3D scene generation (Sec.~\ref{sec:method_scene}).
-Additionally, we construct a multimodal synthetic panorama dataset, PanoX, which will be introduced in Sec.~\ref{sec:method_data}.
+We first construct a multimodal synthetic panorama dataset, PanoX (Sec.~\ref{sec:method_data}), which provides high-quality supervision for panorama understanding.
+Building upon this dataset, we introduce OmniX, a versatile and unified framework that repurposes pre-trained 2D flow matching models~\cite{sd3,flow_matching} for panorama generation, perception, and completion (Sec.~\ref{sec:method_omnix}).
+Finally, We demonstrate OmniX's potential in PBR-ready 3D scene generation (Sec.~\ref{sec:method_scene}).